vgmda/GenericsCSharp/README.md

 * A generic class can be a base class to other generic or non-generic classes or abstract classes.
 * A generic class can be derived from other generic or non-generic interfaces, classes, or abstract classes.

+### Conclusion
+The five solid principles discussed above is good for Object Oriented design.
+Most of the principles involved are adding a layer of abstraction between classes that would otherwise dependent on each other, thus creating a loose coupling relationship which results in less rigid and fragile code.
+It is always recommended to keep these principles in mind when writing new code.